 (2) The fees set out in Schedule 1 Division 2 are prescribed as the authorisation fees for on-demand booking service authorisations for the purposes of section 31(1)(e) of the Act and regulation 18.

+(2A) The fees set out in Schedule 1 Division 3 are prescribed as the authorisation fees for passenger transport vehicle authorisations for the purposes of section 127(d) of the Act and regulation 35T.

 (3) The CEO may, by written notice to a person, waive payment of the whole or a part of a fee by the person if the CEO considers that it is appropriate in the circumstances to do so.

 (4) The CEO may, by notice published in the Gazette, waive payment of the whole or a part of a fee by a class of persons if the CEO considers that it is appropriate in the circumstances to do so.